akochnev/ocp4-upi-helpernode/quickstart.md

 EOF
 ```

 Visit [try.openshift.com](https://cloud.redhat.com/openshift/install) and select "Bare Metal".
 Then copy the pull secret.
-Replace `pullSecret` with that pull secret and `sshKey` with your ssh public key.
+Replace `pullSecret` with that pull secret and `sshKey` with your ssh public key making sure to do so within the single quotes.

-Next, generate the ignition configs
+Next, generate the ignition configs:

 ```
 openshift-install create ignition-configs
 ```

-Finally, copy the ignition files in the `ignition` directory for the websever
+Finally, copy the ignition files in the `ignition` directory for the websever:

 ```
 cp ~/ocp4/*.ign /var/www/html/ignition/